 Diana is an Associate in the Business Crime Department.
 She has experience in acting for clients in a wide range of white collar, regulatory and general crime matters.

-- Institute of Chartered Accountants in England and Wales
+- Institute of Chartered Accountants in England and Wales (ICAEW)

-- Young Fraud Lawyers Association (YFLA)
+- Young Fraud Lawyers’ Association (YFLA)

-Diana has co-authored articles in the Solicitors Journal and regularly assist in contributing to the financial services enforcement analysis tool “Enforcd EBD”.
+Since joining Peters & Peters as a trainee solicitor in 2015, Diana has co-authored articles in the Solicitors Journal and regularly assist in contributing to the financial services enforcement analysis tool “Enforcd EBD”.
 Diana has also contributed to various other publications and legal blogs, and helped with drafting the UK chapter of Getting The Deal Through: Anti-Corruption Regulation 2016.

 Diana is a native Hungarian speaker.